-Halloween is going to look a little different this year, but it can still be safe and fun for everyone.
+Halloween can be safe and fun for everyone.
 Explore the resources below to learn:

 - When can I set off fireworks?

-- How can I make trick-or-treating safe for my family?
+- How can I make trick-or-treating safer for my family?

 - How can I keep my pets safe on Halloween?